 Applications: In the world of SaaS you can't just build the platform, you have to build the first big applications.
 For Looker our first big application was BI, but that quickly evolved to address more specific functions, like Marketing, Event Analytics or Customer Success.
 To achieve true adoption of the platform, we also knew we had to embrace the people who will build third party applications on the platform and give them tools they want to use to deliver business value to their end users.
 In the world of SaaS, time-to-value is everything, so providing the applications on top is critical.

 Our vision is simple: to build a platform for data that easily integrates all of a business's data and then allows it to be melded to specific work processes in a way where users can do more with it and solve higher-value problems.
-It gives today’s workforce want they want: the ability to work in data rather than just viewing it.
+It gives today's workforce what they want: the ability to work in data rather than just viewing it.
 At JOIN today we introduced Looker 6 – the next evolution of the Platform for Data.
 When you build a platform, you don't even know what people are going to build on it later.
 Five years from now, we’ll be surprised at what people will create on the platform.
 Today is the beginning of boundless possibilities.